Nutomic/controldlna/README.md

 ## Icons

-All icons are taken from the Android project.
+All icons are taken from AOSP.

 ## License